Supernarthur/resolve_random_scripts/README.md

 ## Script list

-+ `reset_tc` : Resets the timecode of all the clips in the current bin and its subfolder to 00:00:00:00.
++ `reset_tc` : Resets the timecode of all the clips in the current bin and its subfolders to 00:00:00:00.
 Will prompt the user before doing the change.
   Surprisingly, this is something that you can undo with `Ctrl / Cmd + Z`, but clip by clip.
   Tested in version 18